finalpi/wechat2tg/README.md

 ## Telegram Group: [@Wx2TgUserGroup](https://t.me/+AD02MEZa-og3ZGY1)

+> [!WARNING]
+> According to feedback, the Windows protocol has the risk of account suspension, please do not use this protocol

 ## Main Features

 1. Receive messages from WeChat personal chats, group chats, official accounts, and enterprise WeChat